VanOvermeire/secrets-manager-macro/README.md

 ## TODOs

+- Add script for setup of env (creation of secrets)

 - GitHub actions improvements
 - Parameter store as an alternative for loading?
 As an additional macro?
+- Test for JSON error

 - Handling nextToken for list secrets
 - Search for similar names